oliverwkim/oliverwkim.github.io/_posts/2023-03-09-Creativity.md

 After learning to recognize the open and closed modes, it’s remarkable how much boredom starts to seem more like an asset than a curse.
 In long meetings and seminars, I always keep a pen and paper at hand to jot down stray thoughts and doodle in the margins, to see what my subconscious bubbles up.
 Most of what comes out is dreck; but occasionally I get whole blocks of pseudocode, a proof concept, a fully-formed research question.

 Though, on second thought, one should always be mindful of what one puts down.
 I still remember, in eighth grade, having to turn in a Geometry worksheet on which I’d absentmindedly doodled a phalanx of Spartans with bulging muscled breastplates.
 It was returned, mercifully, without comment.

+## Business Secrets of the Beatles

+We’ve made it around a thousand words in a self-indulgent personal essay on creativity, and while I’ve worked in Albert Hirschman, Monty Python, and Tottenham Hotspur, I somehow haven’t yet mentioned the Beatles.

+The new Beatles documentary _Get Back_ has spawned a whole sub-industry of think-pieces on the creative process, and by now the basic facts are well-known: how the Beatles set themselves a crazy ambitious deadline---compose an album of fourteen songs to perform live in two weeks---and how that pressure unleashed stunning feats of genius---like Paul McCartney creating “Get Back” from nothing in two minutes on his Hofner Bass.

+It’s not hard to see the connection with the Hiding Hand, and the old observation that creativity does best under artistic constraints.
+But there are two smaller points I haven’t seen mentioned.

+The first is how the Beatles were happy to bend the rules to make success feasible.
+Far from the proposed fourteen, _Let It Be_ really only has nine new songs ("Dig It" and "Maggie Mae" are just jam session fragments, while John Lennon wrote "One After 909" as a teenager), and the band only felt confident enough to play five originals in their famous rooftop concert.
+Of course, given the strength of the final product, it feels lame to point this out---which goes to show that when you set lofty goals, people will happily forget the gap even when you fall a little short.

+Another is to observe an absence: it struck me how little the Beatles discuss external expectations of their work.
+Here are the four most famous men on the planet, their every lyric analyzed for Nostradamic significance, and over seven hours there's hardly a word about critics or sales.
+It’s perhaps not a coincidence that the Get Back project only really blossoms after the band moves from Twickenham Studios---vast, cavernous, filled with strangers---to the more intimate confines of Abbey Road.
+The band exists first and foremost for its members.
+George craves the artistic recognition of John and Paul, who share a private language he cannot decipher; Paul tries to hold the attention of John, rapidly checking out, through dazzling displays of musical creativity; and Ringo plays the drums.

+Speaking for myself, it’s when I find myself doing things solely to satisfy the demands of the economics profession that research feels most like a job.
+Of course, concessions must always be made to reality—on the margins, it doesn’t hurt to reframe a finished paper to increase your odds of gainful employment.
+But if the PhD turns into just a bunch of dreary number crunching to make a bunch of senior people happy—well, you could probably be doing dreary number crunching for senior people in a proper office, who will pay you oodles more money for the privilege.

+Be like Ringo.
+Show up on time, try to tune out as much of the drama as possible, and bang away happily at the drums.

 ## Watch Someone Else Do It